-I, have received a copy of the RN- BSN/CEP Program Student Handbook.
-I have r ead its contents and have had the opportunity to ask questions to better understan d the information.
-I understand it is my responsibility to notify the Department of Nursi ng in writing of any changes in contact information (address, telephone number, etc.) a ong with any changes in program status.
-I will review my Coyote email regularly for infor mation from CSUSB nursing program and its faculty.
-I hereby agree to all policies and addition to any updates that may come about du includes requirements and/or changes defined b y our external partners, such as our clinical agencies.
-Student's Name Student 8 Name C: Deter Signature: Date: Coyote ID: Term Admitted:
+I, have received a copy of the RN-

+BSN/CEP Program Student Handbook.
+I ha

+opportunity to ask questions to better under stand the information.
+I understand it is my

+responsibility to notify the Department of N e e e e

+c.) along with any changes in program status.
+I

+will review my Coyote email regularly for i 01 0

+and its faculty.
+I hereby agree to all policies -

+addition to any updates that may come about

+includes requirements and/or changes define ed by our external partners, such as our

+clinical agencies.

+Student's Name

+Signature: Date:

+Coyote ID: Term Admitted: